-An early morning start is necessary in order to reach Gateway by the end of the day, although the long daylight hours of late summer mean they should arrive with plenty of time to spare before darkness falls.
+An early morning start is necessary in order to reach Gateway by the end of the day, although the long daylight hours of summer mean the Companions should arrive with plenty of time to spare before darkness falls.

-After a shared breakfast seated around one of the booths on the Longview Inn’s first floor, the Companions gather up their packs and weapons and other belongings, and prepare to leave.
+After a shared breakfast seated around one of the booths in the Longview Inn’s first floor common room, the Companions gather up their packs and weapons and other belongings, and prepare to leave.
 As they stand together at the bar settling their bill with the innkeep, a boy and girl, barely into their teens, approach hesitantly, a hesitance caused at least in part by the fact that Scarlet is the first of the group to notice them, and does so by fixing a dark scowl on the pair as they approach.

 The others have now turned, too.

 “We just wanted to . . . well, what I mean to ask is . . . are you the Darkblades?”

 “The Darkblades,” echoes Jake.